SM Entertainment

-SM Entertainment Co., Ltd. (SM엔터테인먼트) is a South Korean multinational entertainment agency established in 1995 by record executive and record producer Lee Soo-man.
+SM Entertainment Co., Ltd. (SM엔터테인먼트) is a South Korean multinational entertainment agency established in 1995 by Lee Soo-man.
 It is one of South Korea's largest entertainment companies and has been responsible for fostering and popularizing the careers of many K-pop stars garnering huge global fanbases.
 The company operates as a record label, talent agency, music production company, event management and concert production company, and music publishing house.
-SM Entertainment is known for having led the worldwide K-pop phenomenon and the musical side of "Hallyu", also known as the "Korean Wave", with early overseas successes such as H.O.T., S.E.S. and BoA.
+SM Entertainment is known for having led the worldwide K-pop phenomenon and the musical side of "Hallyu", also known as the "Korean Wave", with early overseas successes such as H.O.T., S.E.S., and BoA.

-The label currently represents K-pop artists such as TVXQ, Super Junior, Girls' Generation, J-Min, Shinee, Zhou Mi, Exo, Red Velvet, NCT, WayV, SuperM, Aespa and Got the Beat, and previously represented Hyun Jin-Young, Shinhwa, Fly to the Sky, The Grace, f(x) and Henry Lau.
-It also manages actors, including Kim Min-jong, Lee Jae-ryong, Yoo Ho-jeong, Cho Jun-young and previously represented Lee Yeon-hee, Go Ara.
-In Japan, SM co-publishes Avex Trax releases for artists including Ayumi Hamasaki, Namie Amuro, and Koda Kumi, as well as Johnny's Entertainment artists such as Arashi and KAT-TUN.
+The label currently represents K-pop artists such as Kangta, BoA, TVXQ, Super Junior, Girls' Generation, Shinee, Exo, Red Velvet, NCT, Aespa, Riize, Lucas, Naevis, Hearts2Hearts, and XngHan&Xoul.

 History

 1989–2000: Creation and first-generation artists

-After graduating from California State University, Northridge in the United States, Lee Soo-man returned to Korea and in 1989 established what was then known as "SM Studio" in the Apgujeong neighborhood of Gangnam, Seoul and signed singer Hyun Jin-young.
-During the 1990s, SM Studio developed an in-house system that looked after all aspects of its artists' careers.
+After graduating from California State University, Northridge in the United States, Lee Soo-man returned to Korea and in 1989 established what was then known as "SM Studio" in the Apgujeong neighborhood of Gangnam, Seoul and signed hip hop singer Hyun Jin-young.
+While Hyun's music was well received, he was later arrested on charges of marijuana and methamphetamine use, from which his career never fully recovered.
+SM lost more money when the company that distributed Hyun's albums went bankrupt.
+Lee subsequently decided to focus on debuting Japanese-style idols, ensuring that his artists, nurtured by a training system, had a clean image, in addition to singing and dancing skills.
+In February 1995, the company changed its name to SM Entertainment and set up its capital fund.
+SM developed an in-house system that looked after all aspects of its artists' careers.
 Lee's approach was targeted at teenage audiences, and took a holistic view of the qualities needed to become a successful entertainer.
-In February 1995, the company changed its name to SM Entertainment and set up its capital fund.
-SM then developed an in-house production system and created a string of successful artists, including boy band H.O.T. in 1996, girl group S.E.S. in 1997, boy band Shinhwa in 1998, R&B duo Fly to the Sky in 1999, and soloist BoA in 2000.
+SM launched a string of successful artists, including boy band H.O.T. in 1996, girl group S.E.S. in 1997, boy band Shinhwa in 1998, R&B duo Fly to the Sky in 1999, and soloist BoA in 2000.